RamazanKara/bitcoin-price-aggregator-go/README.md

 ```

 This will output the Bitcoin prices for the last 7 days and the prognosis for the next day, including the price trend.
+You are free to also include any of the pkgs into your own application.

+## Data Preprocessing

+The application includes a preprocessing module that prepares the historical Bitcoin price data for the prognosis.
+This preprocessing includes handling missing values and removing outliers, providing a cleaner dataset for the prediction model.

 ## Testing